 General Tips

-With a mild Mediterranean climate and over 300 days of sunshine a year, it’s no wonder why Valencia is home to so many Spaniards.
+With a mild Mediterranean climate and over 300 days of sunshine a year, it’s no wonder Valencia is home to so many Spaniards.
 Given the amount of sunlight Valencia receives, the sea can be warm enough for swimming from around April through as late as November.
-This means the best times to visit are April/May or September/October, in order to enjoy the beach without the heat and crowds of midsummer.
-That said, if beach time isn’t important to you, then visiting during Valencia’s mild winters will mean…
+This means the best times to visit are April/May or September/October to enjoy the beach without the heat and crowds of midsummer.
+That said, if beach time isn’t important to you, visiting during Valencia’s mild winters will mean fewer tourists and cheaper hotels.

-Siesta is serious business in Valencia, meaning you shouldn’t expect to find many places open around 3-5 p.m.
+Siesta is serious business in Valencia, meaning you shouldn’t expect to find many places open around 3–5 p.m.
 Spanish people eat later (lunch around 2 p.m. and dinner around 9 p.m.), so plan your meals accordingly.
 Also, lunch is considered the primary meal of the day, with a much lighter dinner.
 The pace of life is slower, and customer service can often reflect this.
 In other words, pack your patience and don’t plan on rushing through meals.
 Paella may be the obvious choice while dining in Valencia, especially because the dish was invented here.
-There are, however, other rice dishes that you may also want to try, including arroz caldoso, meloso, al horno, and a banda.
-Clams are also a common local seafood that many menus will feature.
+There are, however, other rice dishes you may also want to try, including arroz caldoso, meloso, al horno, and a banda.
+Clams are also a common local seafood featured on many menus.
 If you're not a fan of seafood, try the traditional Valencian Paella, which actually has rabbit meat instead of fish.
-Finally, don’t forget to wash it down with “Agua de Valencia” – a popular local cocktail made with orange juice, cava, and other spirits.
+Finally, don’t forget to wash it down with “Agua de Valencia,” a popular local cocktail made with orange juice, cava, and other spirits.

 Airport Transfer and Transportation